chipbennett/update-control/readme.txt

 * If you disable updates, Plugin, Theme, and Translation updates will also be disabled
 * Separately enable Plugin, Theme, and Translation updates via the appropriate checkboxes

+= What are advanced options? =

+Disable VCS Check

+* By default, WordPress will check for the existence of VCS (version control system) files, and if any are found, will not perform automatic updates.
+Selecting "Disable VCS Check?" will force WordPress to bypass this check, and perform updates regardless of the existence of VCS files.

 Update Result Emails

 * By default, WordPress sends an update result email for successful, failed, and critically failed updates
 * Selectively disable emails for each result type via the appropriate checkboxes

+Debug Email

+* Enable this option to enable the debug email.
+This email is sent after ever occurrence of an attempted update, for core, Plugins, Themes, and translation files; and whether the attempt succeeds, fails, or fails critically.

 == Changelog ==